 As for any foreign trip like this, I filed flight plans both ways, emailed my details to French Customs and submitted a GAR form to the UK Border Force for my return.

-My research indicated two additional forms would be required.
+My research indicated two or three additional forms would be required.
 The UK Government Border Force require a declaration from all arriving passengers indicating which countries they’ve been in during the previous 14 days and where they will reside on arrival.
 The purpose of the form appears to enable the government to inform me if anyone else on the same flight was diagnosed with the virus.
 Since I was flying solo, I thought that unlikely.
 Passengers on private flights are limited to your own household, which makes it redundant.

 The online form itself is fairly straightforward to complete but does seem to require quite a lot of detailed information including for everyone exempted from 14 day quarantine.
 Aimed at airline passengers, it probably took about 10 minutes to fill in completely, even requiring my seat number (that’s got to be 1A).
 I heard of other private pilots met on return by Border Force agents who insisted that the form was completed online before anyone left the aircraft.
 Failure to complete the form would attract a fine starting at £100.